An aristocratic Villa designed to host artists and researchers.

 Founded in 1947, the Swiss Institute in Rome is in beautiful Villa Maraini, on Via Ludovisi.
 Through the Villa’s frescoed walls, marble statues, and renders.
 A fascinating family story resonates, dating back to the beginning of the twentieth century.

 The institute’s mission is to promote and support educational programs and research projects of young Swiss scholars, as well as create a relationship between Italy’s and Switzerland’s scientific and artistic communities.
-Additionally, the institute hosts art exhibitions, concerts and lectures by Italian, Swiss and international artists and researchers to expand their cultural outreach.
-(See website for full details.)
+Additionally, the institute hosts art exhibitions, concerts, and lectures by Italian, Swiss and international artists and researchers looking forward to expanding their cultural outreach.

 ISTITUTO SVIZZERO DI ROMA

 Wed, Fri: 2pm to 6pm; Thu: 2pm to 8pm; Sat, Sun: 11am to 6pm

 Library is open Mon–Fri from 9.30am – 1pm, only by appointment